What is it?

 What happens after?

 Typically, if the paint you bring back to SARCAN is still in good quality, they will put it on the free reuse shelf for other members of the community.
 In 2015, 20 percent of the paint collected was reused.
 High quality latex paint is sorted and recycled into new paint.
 Oil-based paint is typically used as an industrial energy source or concrete additive.
+Check out this video by Product Care.

 How can I reduce?